Tag: metaphysics

 Kant’s Early Critics: The Empiricist Critique of the Theoretical Philosophy

-The distinctive scholarly stake of Kant’s Early Critics: The Empiricist Critique of the Theoretical Philosophy lies in its reconstruction—through first-time English translations and a programmatic editorial introduction—of the earliest, empiricist-leaning attempts to read, resist, and retool the Critique of Pure Reason between 1781 and 1789.
-Sassen’s contribution is not merely curatorial.
-By arranging reviews, essays,…
+The distinction of Kant’s Early Critics: The Empiricist Critique of the Theoretical Philosophy lies in its reconstruction—through first-time English translations and a programmatic editorial introduction—of the earliest, empiricist-leaning attempts to read, resist, and retool the Critique of Pure Reason between 1781 and 1789.
+Sassen’s scholarly stake is not merely curatorial.
+By arranging reviews, essays, and…

 -